LT-Intro-To-AI-SY2425/a2-movie-chatbot-EMNieves28/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+I feel that the hardest part for me while completing the match function was just learning python.
+Again, I have never really worked with python before this class so I am still learning it as I go.

 2. Explain how you could use the match function for extracting information from a movie database.

+I could use the match function for extracting information from a movie database so that I can match certain words or phrases to just one symbol to make the coding easier and more efficient.